The PMI Durham Highlands Mentorship Programs

-Please take advantage of our revitalized Mentorship Program by registering today.
-In this program, Mentors and Mentees are partnered to build a “One-to-One” mentoring relationship through commitment, mutual trust, respect, and communication.
-Together they will establish goals/objectives and an action plan tailored specifically to the mentee’s learning needs and the mentor’s strengths.
+Please take advantage of our Mentorship Program by registering today.
+In this program, Mentors and Mentees are partnered to build a “one-to-one” mentoring relationship through commitment, mutual trust, respect, and communication.
+Together they will establish goals/objectives and an action plan tailored specifically to the Mentee’s learning needs and the Mentor’s strengths.

 At PMI-DHC we believe the most successful and influential people in each industry have mentors, and also mentor others.
-Therefore, we now offer two separate mentoring opportunities in the spring and fall, to support our participant's Career Goals, Professional and Leadership Development.
-The first ten-week session was held in the fall of 2019 and the second session was held in the spring of 2020 and completed virtually.
-Both sessions were highly successful.
-The fall of 2020 session will begin on Saturday, October 3rd, 2020, running for ten weeks and ending on Saturday, May 15, 2021.
+Therefore, we offer two separate mentoring opportunities in the spring and fall, to support our participant's Career Goals, Professional and Leadership Development.
+The first ten-week virtual program will be held in the spring of 2021 and the second program in the fall of 2021.
+Previous programs have been highly successful as indicated by the percentage of returning participants.
+The spring 2021 program will begin on Saturday, March 6, 2021, running for ten weeks and ending on Saturday, May 15, 2021.
 Details of the fall program will be provided late summer 2021.

 What are the benefits of registering for the Program?

 Benefits derived from the program for both the Mentor and Mentee are tied directly to the effort and commitment the participants contribute to the relationship and the mentorship team as a whole.
 As a participant in the program, you will have a unique opportunity to gain valuable business, corporate, organizational, and personal insight that will enable you to grow as an individual and as a project management leader.
-You will be joining a mentorship community which includes two virtual meetings per session several 1:1 sessions between the Mentor and Mentee and one or more of the critical areas on PMI’s Talent Triangle.
+You will be joining a mentorship community which includes up to four (4) virtual meetings per program, several 1:1 sessions between the Mentor and Mentee, and PDUs aligned to one or more of the critical areas on PMI’s Talent Triangle.

 Who should register for the Program?